 Under the Safe Drinking Water Act (SDWA), the EPA sets national limits on contaminant levels in drinking water to ensure that the water is safe for human consumption.
 These limits are known as Maximum Contaminant Levels (MCLs).
 Contaminants are categorized into four main categories: 1) Inorganic Contaminants, 2) Organic Contaminants, 3) Microbiological Contaminants, and 4) Disinfectants and Disinfection Byproducts.
-Tables 3 through 8 present summaries of public water system violations that occurred during 2013, or violations that occurred prior to 2013 and were not resolved.
+Tables 3 through 8 present summaries of public water system violations that occurred during 2016, or violations that occurred prior to 2016 and were not resolved.

 Inorganic contaminant (IOC) violations.
-In 2013, 20 water systems exceeded the MCL or had on-going MCL violations for nitrate, four systems exceeded the MCL for arsenic or had on-going MCL violations for arsenic, and two systems exceeded the MCL for combined Radium-226 and Radium-228 or had on-going MCL violations.
+In 2016, four water systems exceeded the MCL or had on-going MCL violations for nitrate, two systems exceeded the MCL for arsenic or had ongoing MCL violations for arsenic, and one system exceeded the MCL for combined radium.
 Table 3 summarizes this data.

 Volatile organic contaminant (VOC) violations and synthetic organic contaminant (SOC) violations.
-No systems exceeded the MCL for any organic contaminant in 2013.
+No systems exceeded the MCL for any organic contaminant in 2016.
 Tables 4 and 5 summarize the monitoring and reporting violations for these contaminants.